 Falling rocks are a special category of the large family of gravitationally-driven phenomena called landslides.
 What are commonly called rockfall events generally fall into four technical definitions: rockfall, rock topple, rock avalanche, and rock slide.
 Obviously nature doesn’t always follow our pigeon-hole classifications, so rockfalls commonly grade into one another.
-Generally an individual rockfall includes one to only a few rocks, and sizes from gravel to boulders (~2 inches to 5 feet dia.).
+Generally an individual rockfall includes one to only a few rocks, with sizes that vary from gravel to boulders (~2 inches to 5 feet dia.), although they may be of any dimension.
 When a large mass of rock fails and the resultant fall spreads out into a fan of utter devastation, it is referred to as a rockslide or even a debris avalanche.

 Rockfall is the fastest type of landslide and is common in mountainous areas near cliffs of broken, faulted, or jointed bedrock, on steep slopes of rocky soils, or where cliffy bedrock ledges are undercut by erosion or human activity.
 The loss of support from underneath, or detachment from a larger rock mass destabilizes the rocks and gravity does the rest.
 The criteria for rockfall is simply an exposure of broken rock, gravity, and a slope steep enough that when a rock detaches or dislodges from the ground surface, it will move down the slope rapidly.
 Complex interactions between physical parameters of both the rock and the slope cause the falling rocks to move down the slope in a high-velocity, seemingly random and erratic manner.
 When people, buildings, vehicles, or highways are in the path, these rockfall events can lead to tragedy — property loss, personal injury, or even loss of life.